The-Marcy-Lab-School/express-1.2-assignment/README.md

 - **url:** /books/:id
 - **expected response:** An empty response OR the text "Not Found"
 - **status code**: Either `204` or `404`

+> Hint: Remember that the `id` parameter is going to be a string value!

 # Bonus:  Fetch to create
 Hungry for more?
 If all your tests are passing, here's a challenge for you: create a form in `/public/index.html` to create a new book.